 I think we put so much effort into curating a perfect itinerary, that it takes away from being able to adjust on the road.
 Which is exactly what I had to do in Death Valley.

-Here’s an overview of my “perfect itinerary” vs my real travel itinerary.
+Here’s an overview of my “perfect itinerary” vs my real Death Valley itinerary.

-Friday was the day that I realized just how easily you can see all of the top sites in Death Valley in one day.
+Although Death Valley is the largest National Park in the US, it’s actually quite easy to see all of the popular attractions in Death Valley in one day.
 As I was driving from Furnace Creek to Badwater Basin, I simply pulled over each time I saw an attraction sign!

 Use the travel planner spreadsheet templates to help plan your trip!